 Researchers further emphasize that visual arts, along with other art domains, is a primary means by which cultural identity and related values are shared with children.
 It is important to develop families to understand how visual arts show values as a basis for creating culturally responsive visual arts curricula by the community.
 For children, the experience of visual arts valued by the culture in their childhood settings can send a strong message about how they and their families are valued.

 It is also significant to expose children to different examples of visual arts so that they can develop an understanding of a variety of culturally diverse works of art in their early years.
-Children can achieve this by connecting with important cultural sites such as local community organizations, for example, galleries, artist studios.
+Children can achieve this by connecting with important cultural sites such as local community organizations, for example, galleries, and artist studios.

 6. Develop Critical Literacy